 There are several different models of interventions, which can include the following:

-This model also uses three sessions, two of which do not include the individual and merely the intervention team, with the final session being the actual intervention.
+This model also uses three sessions, two of which do not include the subject but only the intervention team, and the final session is the actual intervention.
 Love First focuses on leading with love to accomplish positive change.
 Loved ones will write letters during the first session that will be read to the individual during the eventual meeting.
 The second session is a rehearsal for the intervention, and the third session is a formal meeting to ask the individual to seek treatment.

 ARISE Intervention Model